cjgarcia75/SolarSystem/README.md

 ### Christian Garcia

 # Project description
-This project is an interactive solar system using Assimp to load models and stb_image.h to load textures
+This project is an interactive solar system using OpenGL, Assimp to load models, and stb_image.h to load textures

 GROUP PROJECT: My teammate was Jake Lahr.